 San Diego voters approved term limits, prohibiting any person from serving more than two consecutive four-year terms as a Councilmember from any particular district or any person from serving more than two consecutive four-year terms as Mayor or City Attorney.

 San Diego voters approved Proposition F, which added Article XV to the City Charter, changing the City's Council-Manager form of governance to a Mayor-Council ("Strong Mayor") form of governance on a five-year trial basis.
 The trial period began Jan.
 1, 2006 and ended Dec.
 31, 2010.

 This new form of governance removed the Mayor from the legislative body, and installed the Mayor as the de facto executive director of the departments and employees overseeing the City's day-to-day operations.
 It also introduced the concept of a Council President, chosen annually by a majority vote of the Council, to chair and set the agenda of the City Council meetings.

 San Diego voters made permanent the New Strong Mayor Form of Governance by approving Proposition D on June 8, 2010.
 By passing Proposition D, voters also approved the addition of a ninth Council district, to be established by redistricting following the 2010 Census.
 Effective when the ninth Councilmember is seated (Dec.
 3, 2012), the number of Council votes required to override a Mayoral veto on any matter will be six (two-thirds).

 Throughout the transition to a Strong Mayor Form of Governance, the City Council sought to expand the number of Council Committees and redefine their role and purpose, choosing to funnel more legislative items to Council Committees to allow for increased public input and a fuller vetting process before items were sent to the full Council for consideration.
-By 2012 the number of Council Committees had expanded to seven.
+By 2022 the number of Council Committees had expanded to nine.